cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 * Added support for Google Dynamic Remarketing
 * Fixed an issue where the plugin would conflict with the Mandrill plugin
 * The output lists are now sorted alphabetically
-* Added support for user made taxonomies
+* Added support for user-made taxonomies
-* Added a function that removes WordPress Gallery shortcode from the product description
+* Added a function that removes the WordPress Gallery shortcode from the product description
 * Added a warning if a user uses prohibited characters in the feed name
-* Fixed an error that could cause calculations in a change value to produce a period as a decimal separator even though a comma is set as required decimal separator
+* Fixed an error that could cause calculations in a change value to produce a period as a decimal separator even though a comma is set as the required decimal separator
 * Changed the Min and Max Variation prices that are not supported by WooCommerce anymore
-* Prepaired the code to support the WooCommerce Product Feed Manager WPML Support plugin that adds WPML multilingual support the the plugin
+* Prepared the code to support the WooCommerce Product Feed Manager WPML Support plugin that adds WPML multilingual support the the plugin

 = 1.6.1 - 16/06/2017 =
 * Fixed an issue where an update of the database to the new specifications would only occur when visiting the feed update form so if an automatic feed update would be done before visiting the feed update form an error would occur as the database was not updated

 = 1.6.0 - 11/06/2017 =
-* Changed the way the javascript version numbers are build to prevent cashing issues when switching from a free version to a premium version
+* Changed the way the javascript version numbers are built to prevent cashing issues when switching from a free version to a premium version
 * Added the option to change the feed title and description of the feed file
-* When an auto feed update is set to once every day the feed will now auto update every day on the set update time independant from manual updates
+* When an auto-feed update is set to once every day the feed will now auto-update every day on the set update time independent from manual updates
-* Fixed an issue that prevented the "select all" checkbox in the Category Mapping table to correctly select or deselect all Shop Categories
+* Fixed an issue that prevented the "select all" checkbox in the Category Mapping table from correctly select or deselecting all Shop Categories
-* Added the option to only save (changes to) a feeds data, without (re)generating the feed
+* Added the option to only save (changes to) a feed data, without (re)generating the feed
-* Added the option to use third party attributes by setting attribute keywords in the Settings page
+* Added the option to use third-party attributes by setting attribute keywords in the Settings page

 = 1.5.1 - 07/05/2017 =
-* Fixed an issue where edit value calculations would not give the correct results with value above 1000 and a comma as the thousands separator
+* Fixed an issue where edit value calculations would not give the correct results with a value above 1000 and a comma as the thousands separator
 * Fixed an issue where External/Affiliate and Grouped products were excluded from the feed
 * Fixed an issue that caused some attributes not to show up in the feed

 = 1.5.0 - 23/04/2017 =
-* Fixed an issue where pretty permalinks would nog show up in automatic feed updates
+* Fixed an issue where pretty permalinks would not show up in automatic feed updates
 * Automatic feed updates are now performed at WordPress time reference instead of server time reference
 * Added the option to automatically update a feed more than once a day
 * Fixed an issue where the feed generation would fail and kept showing the 'still working' symbol